Staff

 Laurence Varenik

 Laurence Varenik is the “governess” of the Dora Maar House and Hotel de Tingry.
 She grew up in the mountains of the Alps, but twenty years ago she was drawn to the sunny south.
 At that time, Laurence began to develop her business as governess at various other homes.
-She passed the baton of her business to a young entrepreneur and joined the DMCC team in 2020 alongside Gwen, and later MacKenzie and Amy.
+She passed the baton of her business to a young entrepreneur and joined the DMCC team in 2020 alongside Gwen.
 Apart from that, Laurence always finds something to keep herself busy, between sewing, bike rides, her vegetable garden and her beloved chickens.

 CAMILLE BERGAGNINI

-Camille Bergagnini hails from the southwest of France.
-She studied in Bordeaux, where she obtained a Master’s degree in Cultural Management.
-After completing an internship at the Dora Maar Cultural Center in 2022, she had various professional experiences, including at the Villa Albertine in New York and the Villa Gillet in Lyon.
-She enjoyed her first experience in the heart of Provence, and particularly the contact with the artists in residence, and is currently back in Ménerbes to handle communications and La Mob.
+Camille Bergagnini is from the southwest of France.
+She studied in Bordeaux, where she obtained a Master’s degree in Cultural Management in 2023.
+After completing an internship at the Dora Maar Cultural Center in 2022, she gained various professional experiences, notably at the Villa Albertine in New York in the Artistic Exchanges department and at the Villa Gillet in Lyon, where she was in charge of EAC (Artistic and Cultural Education) projects in literature.
+She fell in love with Provence and has been working as Communications & Operations Coordinator at the DMCC since October 2024.
+She is responsible for the gallery-boutique La Mob, communications, and internship management.

 Scroll to Top